One of Our Favorite Chef’s Knives Is a Remarkable 57% Off

-Thankfully, we know just the thing.
+And when it comes to picking a top-notch knife to handle everything from deboning chicken to chopping mountains of vegetables, we know just the thing.
 When we tested a lineup of 14 top-rated chef’s knives over two weeks, one of the toughest we found was the J.A.
 Henckels International Classic 8-inch Chef's Knife.
-And right now, you can snag one of your own for 60 percent off.
+And right now, you can snag one of your own for 57% off on Amazon.

 “These are the indestructible German blades that Hayward would take to a desert island,” wrote our tester.
 “Both are made of slightly softer steel than the best Japanese knives, and therefore they feel a little less sharp.
 They are heavy and powerful, less nimble than the lighter knives, but they are both excellent at cutting up a chicken (including cutting through the chicken breastbone to spit the breasts, which I was afraid to do with some of the sharper blades) and cubing butternut squash—far and away the best at those two tasks of all the knives I tested.
 If you cook big cuts of meat often, one of these is probably the best for you.
 And they are good all-around: There’s nothing they can’t do.”

 The J.A.
 Henckel’s fully forged construction provides durability and a seamless transition from blade to handle, while its ergonomic, triple-rivet handle ensure balance and comfort.
-It’s ideal for everything from dicing an onion to deboning a chicken, and will stay sharp for hundreds of slices.
+It’s a great tool for beginners and professionals, alike, staying sharp for hundreds of slices.